anmatika/react-fullstack-boilerplate/README.md

 Components should not behave in opinionated ways in regards to their usage context.
 Positioning of the components and similar concerns should always be handled by the container.

-Furthermore, always split components into container and view components according to their responsibilities.
+Group components according to their usage types and always split components into container and view components according to their responsibilities.
 A container component should only be concerned with acquiring and passing data to the view component, whose concern regards rendering the received data -- these concerns should rarely be covered by the same component.